junxit/us-congress-bills-112/metadata.md

 - 2011-09-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 18 (Roll no. 713). (text: CR H6244-6245)
 - 2011-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 18 (Roll no. 713).(text: CR H6244-6245)
 - 2011-09-21 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2011-11-17 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2011-11-17 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2011-11-17 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2011-11-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 237.